Introvert-Extrovert Relationships: How to Make the Difference Work

 Respect the introvert's need without making them feel defective

 Introversion is not a problem to be overcome or a phase to be waited out.
 An introvert who is regularly pushed beyond their social comfort zone will eventually protect themselves by withdrawing more, not less.
+The extrovert who accepts this — really accepts it, not just tolerates it while waiting for the introvert to change — is giving the relationship a significantly better chance.

 Respect the extrovert's need without making them feel demanding